Ultimate self-hosted automation with Platypush

 All plugins implement an abstract

-class and their configuration is completely transparent to the constructor arguments of the plugin itself - i.e. you can look at the constructor itself in the source code to understand which arguments a plugin takes, and you can fill those variables directly in yourconfig.yaml
+Pluginclass and their configuration is completely transparent to the constructor arguments of the plugin itself - i.e. you can look at the constructor itself in the source code to understand which arguments a plugin takes, and you can fill those variables directly in yourconfig.yaml.
+Example:

 light.hue: